The God-design of the human body never ceases to amaze me, and today, we are talking about human breast milk.

 From the moment my girl exited my body, I’ve understood that being her mother would be a lifelong process of separation, letting go.
 But in that moment, I pulled her closer.
 I leaned in, as though I might actually hear her body whispering to mine.

-“I pumped the milk on the left Thursday night before we laid down for bed.
+She wrote, “I pumped the milk on the left Thursday night before we laid down for bed.
 I nurse Baby every 2 hours or so overnight and don’t pump until we get up for the day.
-I noticed in the wee hours of Friday morning, 3 AM or so– she was congested, irritable, and sneezing ALOT.
+I noticed in the wee hours of Friday morning, 3 AM or so– she was congested, irritable, and sneezing A LOT.
 Probably a cold, right?